-Thyroid hormone is very important since it associates with metabolism of food, oxygen, as well as our body.
+Thyroid hormone is very important since it associates with the metabolism of food, and oxygen, as well as our body.
 Here is the reason why thyroid patients are fat or thin.

 If there is a thyroid problem, many systems will change including metabolism and nervous systems.
 Patients will have many symptoms such as slow thinking, slow speaking, poor recognition, and some may have muscle pain.
 In severe thyroid patients, they are at risk of cardiovascular diseases and have eye problems such as exophthalmos, lagophthalmos, or swollen conjunctiva.
 Some may have thyrotoxicosis which affects liver and kidney abnormalities, jaundice, and prone to have diabetes.

-Our daily life is one of the causes of thyroid problems due to toxin from food, air, stress, lack of sleep, and genetic diseases.
-If you feel fatigue and rapidly gain or lose weight, you should consult a doctor.
+Our daily life is one of the causes of thyroid problems due to toxins from food, air, stress, lack of sleep, and genetic diseases.
+If you feel fatigued and rapidly gain or lose weight, you should consult a doctor.

 The most important thing is prevention.
-You should take care of yourself and keep your body balancing by exercise and get enough sleep in order to repair cell functions and maintain vascular system.
-Food control can also reduce inflammation and maintain autoimmune system to avoid autoimmune thyroiditis.
+You should take care of yourself and keep your body balanced by exercising and getting enough sleep in order to repair cell functions and maintain the vascular system.
+Food control can also reduce inflammation and maintain an autoimmune system to avoid autoimmune thyroiditis.